Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Optimizing Sampling Patterns

 For modern MRI systems, the sampling trajectory \om is a programmable parameter.
-Traditionally \om is a geometrical curve controlled by few parameters (such as radial spokes or spiral leaves), and its tuning relies on derivative-free optimization such as grid-search.
+Traditionally \om is a geometrical curve controlled by few parameters (such as radial spokes or spiral leaves), and its tuning relies on derivative-free optimizers such as grid-search.
 In this paper, we optimize \om by minimizing a training loss function from image reconstruction, where the descent direction of \om is the negative gradient of that loss \cite{pilot,wang:22:bjork-tmi}.
-We adopted such ``reconstruction loss'' because the ultimate goal of sampling pattern optimization is to improve image quality.
-To learn from large datasets, \om is optimized using stochastic gradient descent (SGD)-like algorithms.
-Additionally, the loss function can contain other terms, such as a penalty on the maximum gradient strength and slew rate \cite{pilot,wang:22:bjork-tmi}.
+We adopt such a ``reconstruction loss'' because the terminal goal of sampling pattern optimization is to improve image quality.
+To learn from large datasets, the optimization uses stochastic gradient descent (SGD)-like algorithms.
+Additionally, the loss function may include other terms, such as a penalty on the maximum gradient strength and slew rate \cite{pilot,wang:22:bjork-tmi} or peripheral nerve stimulation effects \cite{wang:22:soo-arxiv}.

 For image reconstruction, consider a convex and smooth regularizer $\R(\cdot)$ for simplicity.
 Since the noise statistics are Gaussian, a typical regularized cost function used for model-based image reconstruction is \cite{fessler:10:mbi}